 Manufacturing Overhead Cost = Indirect Material Cost + Indirect Labor Cost + Other Overhead Cost

-To calculate production cost, we are going to use the following dataset.
-The dataset contains Direct Labor Cost, Direct Material Cost, Indirect Material Cost, Indirect Labor Cost, Other Overhead Cost.
-Now we need to calculate production cost.
+To calculate production cost we will use the following dataset, containing Direct Labor Cost, Direct Material Cost, Indirect Material Cost, Indirect Labor Cost, and Other Overhead Costs.

 STEPS: